AlexanderPfeifer/3rdSemester-NightShift---Top-Down-Shooter/README.md

 ![Demo](https://raw.githubusercontent.com/AlexanderPfeifer/S.03.NightShift---Top-Down-Shooter/main/NightShiftTrailer.gif)

-I made this as part of my 5th semester project, I worked on it solo in programming.
+I started this as part of my 3rd semester project and continued to work on it in my 6th semester, my responsibilites included programming, game design & project management.